 The Common Core State Standards for language focus on ensuring that students gain adequate mastery of a range of language skills and applications.
-Students are expected to meet each year's grade-specific standards and retain or further develop skills, vocabulary, and knowledge gained in preceding grades (CCSS).
+Students are expected to meet each year's grade-specific standards and retain or further develop skills and knowledge (CCSS).